75,000 Diaper Drive in Honor or our 75th anniversary

 For this reason, the Junior League of Central Westchester (JLCW) opened the Westchester County Diaper Bank in partnership with the Westchester County Executive’s office and the Westchester County Department of Social Services.
 The Diaper Bank provides diapers at no cost as temporary assistance to families in need in Westchester County.
-The JLCW operates the diaper bank and distributes the diapers through the Westchester County Department of Social Services.
+The JLCW operates the diaper bank and distributes the diapers through the Westchester County Department of Social Services as well as other community-based organizations.
 The JLCW through the Diaper Bank may also, on occasion, provide diapers for disaster relief efforts outside of the County as it sees fit.

 How Can You Help?

 The Diaper Bank relies on donations, community drives and corporate sponsorships.
 The JLCW is seeking individuals, community organizations and corporate sponsors to support the Diaper Bank and our families in the community.

 Click here for a list of drop-off bin locations.

 Our greatest need is for diapers in size 4 and larger, as well as pull-ups.

 You can also sign up to participate in a packaging event.
 We hold packaging events several times a year.

 “Diaper deprivation” is a very serious problem affecting 1 in 3 American mothers, according to a study sponsored by Huggies.
 Without an ample supply of diapers, babies wear used diapers or wear a diaper for too long.
 These habits lead to poor health from infections, emotional struggles due to discomfort (babies), missing ritual/bonding time (mothers and babies), distress from tough choices (pay bills or buy diapers; miss work due to lack of diapers for daycare).
 Public assistance doesn’t cover the purchase of diapers.